palkan/action_policy/docs/authorization_context.md

 end

 class ProjectPolicy < ApplicationPolicy
-  # With optional: true, authorization context may not include the `user` key at all
+  # With optional: true, authorization context may not include the `team` key at all
   authorize :team, optional: true end